cs-si-ucr/cs10/docs/lab08.md

 # Instructions

-Complete exercises 1 through 4, then write tests for all of them.
+Complete exercises 1 through 4 in groups of 2 or more.
-After you are completely done testing, finish exercise 5.
-Show your tests to the SI leader.
+One or more people will solve the problems.
+The rest (minimum of 1) of the group will write the test cases.
+This should alternate per exercise.

-You are allowed to use assert.
+You are allowed to use assert in your tests.

 # Exercise 1